-This time last year we were driving our firstborn to college, anticipating four years of school and a May graduation with a business degree in his future.
-We bought a fluffy grey rug, a twin XL bottom sheet (the boy refuses to use a top sheet so why buy one), hauled his futon and mini-fridge into his ridiculously nice dorm then stocked him up on cleaning supplies, ramen noodles, popcorn and granola bars.
+This time last year, we were driving our firstborn to college, anticipating four years of school and a May graduation with a business degree in his future.
+We bought a fluffy grey rug, a twin XL bottom sheet (the boy refuses to use a top sheet, so why buy one), hauled his futon and mini-fridge into his ridiculously nice dorm, then stocked him up on cleaning supplies, ramen noodles, popcorn, and granola bars.

 We don’t believe he ever touched the cleaning supplies, but he did touch his books and beer and made an incredible group of friends.
-He even brought them home to our small Montana town’s annual Winter Carnival and they scattered on various floors and beds in our house for the night.
+He even brought them home to our small Montana town’s annual Winter Carnival, and they scattered on various floors and beds in our house for the night.

 We let them sink into our comfy home and fed them bacon, eggs, and pancakes for breakfast.
-He called occasionally when he needed help with a grammar test or when his eye was nearly swollen shut from an infection (go to Student Health Services, Son).
-He sent pictures of epic ski days and video of incredible spring break adventures.
+He called occasionally when he needed help with a grammar test or when his eye was nearly swollen from an infection (go to Student Health Services, Son).
+He sent pictures of epic ski days and videos of incredible spring break adventures.

 He seemed to be having the very best time in college.

-In May, we drove down to help him haul all of his things back home.
+In May, we drove down to help him haul his things back home.
 He sat with us in a local trendy pub downtown and had something to say, “I don’t think I’m coming back next year.”
 A numbing sensation spread from my gut to my fingertips.

 A friend used to joke God had a cookie-cutter with our last name on it because our four boys look so much alike.
-But, they are their own unique selves and we’ve tried our best (I’m sure we failed at times) to parent them differently based on their (sometimes quirky) personalities.
+But they are their own unique selves, and we’ve tried our best (I’m sure we failed at times) to parent them differently based on their (sometimes quirky) personalities.

 His preschool teacher once said, “You know, he marches to the beat of his own drum.”
-This was confirmed when he refused to stand and dance as I waved my arms from the audience trying to get him to participate in a preschool performance.
+This was confirmed when he refused to stand and dance as I waved my arms from the audience, trying to get him to participate in a preschool performance.

 He hiked 25 miles from Bowman Lake to Waterton in Glacier National Park, planning and executing the whole trip the summer before he started college.
-He’s the hardest worker I know (when he’s getting paid) but his room is the worst ever.
+He’s the hardest worker I know (when he’s getting paid), but his room is the worst ever.
 Our family jokes that if we were lost in the wilderness, we’d want HIM and his savvy survival skills by our side, but we probably wouldn’t ever be in the wilderness unless he’d taken us there.

 The boy (now man) is an adventurer.
-And we LOVE all these things about him.
-Except maybe his room.
+And we LOVE all these things about him, except maybe his room.

-So, picture this independent, hard-working, adventurous 19 year-old…and then picture me trying to stuff him into a giant box labeled COLLEGE.
+So, picture this independent, hard-working, adventurous 19-year-old…and then picture me trying to stuff him into a giant box labeled COLLEGE.
 And him, being the most stubborn child ever, wrestling to get out and then pinning me to the floor.
-Was the battle really worth it or even the right thing to do?
+Was the battle really worth it, or even the right thing to do?

 Here’s the thing I couldn’t work through to get him back into that box.
 Life is absolute in its unpredictability.
 We have no idea what’s coming.
 And if we learn young to let others push their agendas on us, we’ll become people who are strivers.
-Striving to meet expectations we never set, following along with plans we didn’t agree to, arrangements we didn’t even know about and doing our best to live up to a prediction out of fear or obligation.
-It’s a life as common as it is sad and it’s certainly not the life of freedom and joy I want for my sons.
+Striving to meet expectations we never set, following along with plans we didn’t agree to, arrangements we didn’t even know about, and doing our best to live up to a prediction out of fear or obligation.
+It’s a life as common as it is sad, and it’s certainly not the life of freedom and joy I want for my sons.

 We hold the right things tightly — love, courage, family, joy — and other things loosely — plans, expectations, arrangements, predictions.
 The right things last.
 Everything else is subject to the meatgrinder of adulthood.